Scientific Detector Workshop

 Australian National Museum

-• Walking distance from the main venue
+• Walking distance from the main venue/bus option

 Thursday 9 October 2025